 A dog that pulls can be annoying, if not dangerous.
 Dogs of a large breed can easily pull away from or with their owner, causing all kinds of problems.
 Cars may dodge to avoid hitting the dog or the owner.
 People may have to change directions to get away from a dog who is seemingly out of control.
 It might not sound so bad, but what if a child then runs out in front of a car?

-Even if nothing as terrifying as that is happening, a dog who pulls on a leash is still annoying, if not painful, for the owner.
-A dog who pulls can aggravate medical conditions like arthritis and back problems.
-What’s worse, it will often cause the owner to think twice before they walk with a leash with their dog.
+Even if nothing as terrifying as this happens, a dog who pulls on a leash is still annoying, if not painful, for the owner.
+A dog who pulls can aggravate medical conditions like arthritis and back problems and often the dog will choke herself.
+Not pleasant for either of you and not pleasant to watch.
+Even if it is a small dog, pulling will take away much joy both for you and your dog.
+And this means that pulling will often cause the owner to think twice before they walk with their dog on a leash.

-That would be a shame.
-Think of how much joy both the dog and the owner will miss out on in their daily lives.
+This is such a shame!
+Think of how much fun and cohesion both the dog and the owner will miss out on in their daily lives.
 Exercise is important for the health of both people and dogs, so you need to address the problem.
 If you don’t know where to begin, don’t worry.
 Just keep on reading to learn how.

-Teaching Your Dog to Be a Good Student
+How to Teach Your Puppy to Be a Good Student

 When I work with puppies, I start with several attention games, and for good reason.
 I’ve written about some of the attention exercises I use in an earlier post, so be sure to read more about them here.